pfsense/docs/source/vpn/openvpn/configuring-a-single-multi-purpose-openvpn-instance.rst

 Configuring a Single Multi-Purpose OpenVPN Instance
 ===================================================

-This Howto details one way to make a single OpenVPN server go a long way.
+This How-to article details one way to make a single OpenVPN server go a long way.
 Using this method access can be provided to a large pool of addresses for general access and then make use of some of the less intuitive features of OpenVPN to provide properly locked down access for